arkency/posts/posts/2017-03-31-why-your-classes-eventually-reach-50-columns-and-hundreds-of-methods.md

 <%= img_fit("rails-active-record-class-big-attributes-columns/after.png") %>

 This is what we could have. `Sales::Product`, `Pricing::Product`, `Inventory::Product`.
-Separate classes stored in separate storage (just separate tables for start), with their own attributes.
+Separate classes with separate storage (just separate tables for start), with their own attributes.
 When doing such split there are multiple heuristics you can apply to determine how to split a class.
 Think which attributes change together in a response to certain actions.
 Check who changes those attributes.
 Quantities can change because of customer's purchases but pricing is only changed by Merchants.

 If you are working on discounts or promotions which are bound to certain conditions, perhaps that itself is reaching a level of complexity when you realize _I have a Pricing context in my application_.